awulkiew/temp-contributing/README.md

 ![Feature branch picked](branch_vv_feature.png)

 Have in mind that if you didn't use the `-u` switch you wouldn't see the tracking info for your new branch.
-Don't panic.
 You should also be able to see it on GitHub

 ![Fork branches list](remote_branch.png)